SauloAlmeida/SauloAlmeida/README.md

 I'm a Backend Developer 💻!
 </h2>

 I feel realized when I participate in the entire process of software development with a focus on the backend.
 But, to do a great job, I'm always studying software architecture and practicing and focusing on performance and scalability.
-My biggest goal is to develop software that impacts a lot of users.
+My biggest goal is to develop software that impacts a milions users.